nozsavsev/AutoShopAPI/README.md

 # AutoShop API
+*a test assignment for one of the interviews meant to showcase applicable best practices in modern frontend and backend development
 A robust and scalable RESTful API for the Auto Shop Management System, built with .NET 8 and PostgreSQL.
 This backend provides all the necessary endpoints for managing users and cars, with a focus on performance and security.

 ## Features